theislab/scatac_poisson_reproducibility/README.md

 # Modeling ATAC data quantitatively

+**`PoissonVI` is now part of the core scvi-tools repository: https://github.com/scverse/scvi-tools.**

+**You can call it using `scvi.external.POISSONVI`.
+Please also check out the [tutorial](https://docs.scvi-tools.org/en/stable/tutorials/notebooks/atac/PoissonVI.html).**

 Study to compare the modeling of the ATAC count data instead of the binarized matrix.
 All models have been implemented based on the [scvi-tools suite](https://github.com/scverse/scvi-tools).
-IMPORTANT: The model is now implemented as an extension of `scvi-tools`.
-See [here](https://github.com/lauradmartens/scvi-tools) for installation.

 To setup the environment to reproduce the results, run:
 ```python